 For the next two months, we’d like you to experiment.
 Try doing the least amount of work necessary to stimulate growth and see where that gets you.
-Given that it’s the holidays, and you’re probably busy anyway—not to mention a little stressed—this is no time to be pushing yourself through long, punishing workouts.
+This is no time to be pushing yourself through long, punishing workouts.
 Maximize your time in the gym so you can enjoy yourself outside it.

 To get started, try the following one-exercise workouts.
 Just one move per workout, three days a week.
 Do not interpret this as “easy.”
 Even though these workouts take around only 20 minutes to complete, you’re still going to work hard, all the way to failure in some cases.
 But you won’t be breaking the body down by parts, taking up to an hour trying to blast each one.